AdobeDocs/workfront.en/help/quicksilver/agile/use-kanban-in-an-agile-team/edit-story-information.md

 ## Understand what information can be viewed and edited {#understand-what-information-can-be-viewed-and-edited}

-When viewing a story tile on the Kanban board, the information in the following table is available.
+When viewing a story tile on the [!UICONTROL Kanban] board, the information in the following table is available.
 You can edit most information inline, directly from the story tile.

 <table style="table-layout:auto">
  <col>